aosman101/fitness-gym-ui-prototype/README.md

 ## 🗂 Project structure

-├── index.html # launcher page.
+├── index.html # Launcher page.

-├── fitness_ui_prototype.js # All UI/CSS/logic in one file (no deps).
+├── fitness_ui_prototype.js # All user interface, CSS, and logic should be contained in a single file with no dependencies.

 └── README.md